 As the sunrise came, we climbed back onto our camels once more and made the rest of the journey back to the hotel from where we had started.

 And just like that, my desert adventure was over.
 I only wish I could have stayed longer, but for now, I left this beautiful place with a shoeful of sand and a headful of memories.

 How to visit the Sahara Desert from Marrakech

 Our guided tour to the Sahara was over 2 nights and 3 days.
 The journey might be long but you’ll stop at some really interesting places along the way (like Ben Ait Haddou and the Todgha Gorges), while also getting to see some beautiful landscapes in Morocco – I never knew the terrain was so varied in North Africa.
 Be warned though that the last day of the tour is just a full day of driving back to Marrakech, which I personally didn’t find too bad thanks to having regular breaks.

 Some other info and tips for your own trip:

-- I’d recommend bringing something warm to wear in the night as it does get quite cold – I travelled in late February and the weather during the day was perfect.
+- I’d recommend bringing something warm to wear at night as it does get quite cold – I travelled in late February and the weather during the day was perfect.